Vertical transmission: Germline

 Since the egg contributes the organelles and has more space and opportunity for intracellular symbionts to be passed to subsequent generations, it is a very common method of vertical transmission.
 Intracellular symbionts can migrate from the bacteriocyte to the ovaries and become incorporated in germ cells.

+In plants, vertical transmission of microbial endophytes through germline can occur matrilineally via seed.
+There are several mechanisms by which a seed can matrilineally become infected with endophytes.
+The mother plant can produce vascular connections from its somatic microbiomes to the endosperm.
+Alternatively, endophytes can be transmitted directly when reproductive organs are developing in the shoot apical meristem.

 Live birth

 Human infants acquire their microbiome from their mothers, from every sphere where there is contact.
 This includes potentially the mother's vagina, gastrointestinal tract, skin, mouth and breastmilk.
 These routes are typical if the delivery is a vaginal birth and the infant is nursed.
 When other actions, such as Caesarian delivery, bottle feeding, or maternal antibiotics during nursing occur, these modes of vertical transmission are disrupted.

+Human infants are generally protected from most viruses, bacteria and other pathogens while in the uterus as the placenta forms a barrier.
+However, some viruses (e.g. Zika) and bacteria (e.g. listeria) can still pass through the placenta to the fetus through vertical transmission, which is why some foods are recommended to be avoided during pregnancy.

 Patrilineal

 Though extremely rare, Rickettsia is transmitted to Nephotettix cincticep through the paternal line in the sperm.

+In plants, vertical transmission of microbial endophytes through germline can occur patrilineally via pollen.
+Patrilineal transmission has been hypothesized to be a common mechanism for fungal endophyte transmission, as well as bacteria.

+Parental care

+Microbes can be transmitted through the actions of parents caring for their offspring, such as the cultivation of gut microbes through regurgitation feeding.
+This type of vertical transmission does not always occur via the behavior of the genetic parent; instead, other members of a social or family groups may transmit the microbial community, resulting in kin selection.

 Aposymbiotic

 Earthworms (Eisenia) have an extracellular symbiont, Verminephrobacter.
 Rather than being passed through the egg in the germline, the young are aposymbiotic when still in the egg capsule; however, they acquire Verminephrobacter before the egg capsule ruptures, so it is still vertical transmission.